 Once the ViewExif app is installed, you can simply open any photo directly in your Camera Roll, then tap the Share icon in the lower left corner of the screen.

 You’ll then see the ViewExif icon at the bottom of the screen.
 Tap on ViewExif to see the detailed metadata for your photo.

 4. Transfer Photos To & From Your iPhone

-If you have a more recent version of iOS with the new AirDrop functionality, you probably already know how easy it can be to transfer photos from one device to another (including your home computer).
+If you have a more recent version of iOS with the new AirDrop functionality, you probably already know how easy it can be to transfer photos from iPhone to computer or iPad.
 While AirDrop is fast and easy, I find it’s not as good for transferring large numbers of photos at once.

-PhotoSync is a great app for transferring images from your iPhone to your computer (including Mac or PC), another iOS device, and even cloud storage services like Dropbox and Google Drive.
+PhotoSync is a great app for transferring images from your iPhone to your computer (including transferring photos to a Mac or a Windows PC), another iOS device, and even cloud storage services like Dropbox and Google Drive.